How SAFEs Convert: An Interactive Guide for Founders

 Understanding how SAFEs convert is essential for founders planning their fundraising strategy and managing dilution.
 Here are the most important concepts to remember:

-- SAFEs are equity agreements, not debt Post-money SAFEs fix your ownership percentage at the time of investment.
+- SAFEs are equity agreements, not debt Post-money SAFEs with a valuation cap fix your ownership percentage at the time of investment.
 Unlike convertible notes, there's no repayment obligation, no interest accrual, and no maturity date.
-Your ownership is locked in from day one.
+For capped SAFEs, ownership is known from day one.
+For discount or uncapped SAFEs, it depends on the Series A price.

 - Multiple SAFEs convert simultaneously and their dilution stacks All SAFEs convert at the same moment using the pre-existing share count, they don't dilute each other the way convertible notes do.
-However, aggregate dilution adds up quickly: three investors each putting in $100K on a $5M cap collectively own 6% of your company (3 × 2%).
+However, aggregate dilution can add up quickly.

 - Valuation caps typically win over discounts at high valuations In most successful fundraising scenarios, the cap produces better terms for investors than the discount.
 If you raise at a $20M Series A valuation with a $5M cap and 20% discount, the cap gives investors 4x more shares than the discount would.

-- SAFEs experience two-step dilution at conversion SAFE investors convert into their fixed ownership percentage, then immediately get diluted by the new priced round investment.
+- SAFEs experience two-step dilution at conversion Like all convertible instruments, SAFE investors convert into their ownership percentage first, then get diluted by the new priced round investment.
 A 10% SAFE might drop to 8% post-Series A after the new investors buy their 20% stake.

 - Plan your option pool expansion before signing term sheets Series A investors typically require a 10-15% option pool on a pre-money basis, which dilutes everyone including SAFE holders.
 Factor this into your dilution models before finalizing your round structure.